New York political figures infected by the coronavirus

 Kimberly Jean-Pierre: On March 19, Assemblywoman Kimberly Jean-Pierre became the third state lawmaker to test positive for the coronavirus, but she made good on assurances that she would continue to work remotely from home.

 Melinda Katz: Queens District Attorney Melinda Katz tested positive after learning on March 21 that she had been exposed to someone with the coronavirus.
 After a few days of a low-grade fever, the former Queens borough president said she was no longer experiencing any symptoms.

 Mark Levine: On March 23, New York City Councilman and Health Committee Chairman Mark Levine tweeted that he was experiencing coronavirus symptoms, namely a fever and a dry cough.
 Levine subsequently emerged as a staunch advocate for preserving test kits for those most in need, saying that he would not be seeking a test for himself and would instead shelter at home.

 John Miller: On March 27, NY1 reported that John Miller, the NYPD’s intelligence and counterterrorism chief, had tested positive for the virus.

 Pat Foye: The Metropolitan Transportation Authority announced on March 28 that its leader, Pat Foye, has tested positive for coronavirus.
 A spokesperson said he was isolating at home but “feeling good and maintaining his full schedule."
+He has subsequently recovered.

 James Seward: State Sen. James Seward and his wife tested positive for the coronavirus on March 30.
 It was originally reported that Seward, who is also battling bladder cancer, had a mild case of the virus and was expected to leave Albany Medical Center shortly.
-According to Seward’s wife, for a while his condition was critical and he was on a ventilator in a medically-induced coma, but the state senator has since left Albany Medical Center and has continued recuperating at home.
+According to Seward’s wife, for a while his condition was critical and he was on a ventilator in a medically induced coma, but the state senator later recuperated at home.
+While some health problems remain, he has continued to do interviews in recent weeks.